Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Making synthetic data

 \section{Making synthetic data}

-We used IDL\footnote{Interactive Data Language, Harris Geospatial Solutions, Inc.} code to simulate the image formation of a telescope with a 97~cm diameter circular aperture with no central obscuration (like the SST).
+We used IDL\footnote{Interactive Data Language, Harris Geospatial Solutions, Inc.} code to simulate the image formation of a telescope with a circular aperture of 97cm diameter with no central obscuration (like the SST).